How to Hit High Notes (Without Falsetto)

 Obviously, there is no substitute for private voice lessons, but hopefully you find this small tip helpful.

-If you’re having trouble achieving this sound, consider booking a trial free voice lesson so I can hear exactly what’s wrong.
+If you’re having trouble achieving this sound, consider booking your first lesson at the Ramsey Voice Studio so I can hear exactly what’s wrong.

 How Can I Put This to Use With My Own Voice?